-Another anime we’ve discussed before, Saber Marionette J takes place in a future (yet comtemporary and familiar) setting where only men exist and all females are robots.
+Saber Marionette J takes place in a future (yet contemporary and familiar) setting where only men exist and all females are robots.
 A lazy underachiever named Otaru finds himself in possession of three (sentient) female robots who all want their way with him, much to the dismay of his friend and neighbor Hanagata (flowery man), a play on the Japanese word Onnagata which more or less means girly man.

-Hanagata’s hunger for Otaru’s situation (that’s slang-talk for peen) borders on obsession, but there’s still something endearing about the guy.
+Hanagata’s hunger for Otaru’s dude-parts borders on obsession, but there’s still something endearing about the guy.
 He’s so fancy and just wanted Otaru.
 Unlucky for him, so do Lime, Cherry, and Bloodberry.